How Long Do Oreos Last?

 Storage Guidelines

-The key to maximizing the shelf life of Oreos lies in how they are stored.
-To ensure Oreos maintain their freshness, one should familiarize themselves with proper storage conditions, methods to extend their shelf life, and the differences between storing opened versus unopened Oreos.
+The key to maximizing the shelf life of Oreos lies in how you store Oreos.
+To ensure Oreos maintain their freshness, one should familiarize themselves with proper storage conditions, such as using an air tight container to prevent exposure to air and moisture.
+Avoid keeping Oreos in a humid environment, as this can cause them to become soft or moldy.
+Always check for signs of spoilage and throw away any Oreos that appear off.
+Learn about methods to extend their shelf life, and the differences between storing opened versus unopened Oreos.

 Proper Storage Conditions